 Public Transit

-Bringing better transit options to Brampton with over $100 million in federal funding secured for the Queen Street Bus Rapid Transit (BRT).
-Building Canada’s largest electric bus transit facility in our community, creating local jobs while supporting greener transportation.
+We’re delivering on Brampton’s transit future with over $100 million in federal funding secured for the Queen Street Bus Rapid Transit (BRT).
+We’re also building Canada’s largest electric bus facility right here in our city, creating good local jobs and leading the way in clean, sustainable transportation.

 Year